SumiSastri/dev-blogs/docs/computer-code/part2-programming-data-types.md

 ## Data and memory allocation - efficiency quotient

+The computer memory is used to store and recall data in a series of units or bits.
+Instructions from processes could be fetched one bit at a time, but the chunking of code means a group of bits is fetched at any given moment.
+Though, not what we would describe as a word a group of bits is termed as a word and the number of bits in a word as word length of the computer.
+Words flow into virtual memory on a page.
+Pages flow into page-frames.

 The smaller the data, the quicker it is processed, this data is stored on RAM.
 The larger the data the slower it is processed.
 Data then may be stored on ROMs, read-only-machines, hard drives, external hard drives, on-premise servers or cloud servers.
 The further away the data is to the CPU the longer it will take to process.

 The efficiency quotient, or latency is the reference of how and where programming languages store, retrieve and process data.
+Latency, or the speed of processing and the cost of a memory unit depends on its access time.
+The costs are higher when more time is taken to access the memory location.
+This is why you would pay over and above disc storage for an SSD, external drives or cloud storage.

+The processor looks for an address that is associated with each word.
+The address is stored in RAM units, the fastest and smallest is RAM and largest is the main memory.
+Secondary storage devices like SSDs, CD-ROMs, the cloud all store data but the further away the data is from the processor, the slower the job takes to get processed.

+Programs access the virtual memory on a page as they supports processes larger than physical memory.
+Paging algorithms are used to manage page space and memory map tables map virtual to physical pages.
+The map is made up of link lists that represent blocks used by a process and free blocks.

+Algorithms are used to allocate space for programming languages that need to be converted from their program data types to intermediatory code - byte code - which then compiles down to bit code that target machines understand.

 #### EXTERNAL REFERENCES